ArturSpirin/test_junkie/README.md

 ## CLI

-In version `0.6a6` there is now full CLI support and one of the things it offers is the `run` command.
+Starting from version `0.6a6` there is now full CLI support and one of the things it offers is the `run` command.

 Thus the above test suite can, also, be executed with `tj run -s C:\Development\TestJunkie\demo.py`